webmaster442/BookGen/Commands.md

 -o, --output:
     Output html file path.
 If file name is "con", outputs to console.

--c. --css:
-    Optional argument.
-Specifies the css file to be aplied to the html.
-    If not specified built in styles get aplied.

--nc, --no-css
-    Optional argument.
-If specified, built in styles don't get aplied.

 -ns, --no-syntax
     Optional argument.
 Disables syntax highlight